Scalable and Approximation-free Symbolic Control for Unknown Euler-Lagrange Systems: Control for Confinement Within the VCZ

 \section{Control for Confinement Within the VCZ}

+\RD{Unlike standard abstraction-based refinement, the symbolic controller is not directly applied to the original system.
+Instead, it is refined through a closed-form confinement controller that enforces the virtual behavior on the original dynamics under bounded uncertainty.}

-Given the EL system in Equation~\eqref{eqn:sysdyn} and its corresponding VCZ $\mathcal{B}(\xi(t), \lambda)$, we design a closed-form model-free control input $\tau(t)$.
-We further derive feasibility conditions that account for the bounds on the system parameters and input constraints.
-These conditions are used to guarantee that the system configuration $x(t)$ under the control input $\tau(t)$ remains within the VCZ, i.e.,
+Given the EL system in Equation~\eqref{eqn:sysdyn} and its corresponding VCZ $\mathcal{B}(\xi(t), \lambda)$, we design a closed-form, model-free control input $\tau(t)$.
+We further derive feasibility conditions that account for bounds on system parameters and input constraints.
+These conditions guarantee that the system configuration $x(t)$ remains within the VCZ under the applied control input, i.e.,

-Finally, we analyze the trade-off between control efficiency and conservatism in the choice of the VCZ radius $\lambda$ and the control input bound $\bar{u}$.
+Finally, we analyze the trade-off between control efficiency and conservatism in the choice of the VCZ radius $\lambda$ and the virtual input bound $\bar{u}$.